toccifrancesco/play/README.md

 - Exit anytime with the ctrl+c shortcut.

 ## 🖼️**Edit theme**
-play.sh holds it's local cava configuration, which you can adjust as you wish.\
+play.sh holds it's own local cava configuration, which you can adjust as you wish.\
 Look inside the file, you'll see:
 ```bash
 TEMP_CAVA_CONF=$(mktemp)